ReactTraining/react-workshop/apps/remix/README.md

 ### DIY

-If you're familiar with deploying express applications you should be right at home just make sure to deploy the output of `remix build`
+If you're familiar with deploying node applications, the built-in Remix app server is production-ready.

+Make sure to deploy the output of `remix build`

 - `build/`
 - `public/build/`